hamzashahid2221-dotcom/AI-based-Skin-Cancer-Classification-System/README.md

 University of Engineering & Technology (UET), Lahore

 🔍 Research Interests:
-AI in Healthcare • Medical Image Analysis • Deep Learning for Diagnostics
+AI in Healthcare • Skin Cancer Detection • Ensemble Learning • Medical Imaging

 ---

 ## 📜 License

-This repository is released under the **MIT License** — freely available for academic and research purposes.
+Released under the **MIT License** — free to use for research and academic purposes.

 ---

 ## 🌍 Acknowledgment

-Special thanks to the **ISIC dataset contributors** and the open-source AI community for enabling reproducible skin cancer research.
+Special thanks to ISIC for datasets and the research community for enabling reproducible AI research.

+(To be updated depending on your folder organization)